|

 This article is posted at Salem the Soldier's Homepage ~ COPS Place, with the express permission of the author.

-Any queries concerning reprints, reposts, content questions, or other questions, should be directed towards the author at:
+Any queries concerning reprints, reposts, content questions, or other questions,

 Jeff Baker